oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

   - A Domain:
     - Same as the Update 1 use case, except `spec.image` is `model-in-image:WLS-v2`

-- [Update 4]({{< relref "/samples/simple/domains/model-in-image/update1.md" >}}): Demonstrates updating the initial domain by dynamically adding a data source using a model ConfigMap.
+- [Update 4]({{< relref "/samples/simple/domains/model-in-image/update1.md" >}}): Demonstrates dynamically updating the running Update 1 or Update 3 domain WebLogic configuration without requiring a domain restart (roll).

-   - Update 4 requires completion of Update 1, but can also be run after completion of Update 3
    - Image `model-in-image:WLS-v1` or `model-in-image:WLS-v2`:
      - Same image as Update 1 or Update 3 use cases
+   - Kubernetes ConfigMap with:
+     - A WDT model for Work Manager Min and Max Threads Constraints, plus the same data source as the Update 1 use case
    - Kubernetes Secrets:
-     - Same as the Update 1 and Update 3 use case
+     - Same as the Update 1 and Update 3 use case, except:
-   - Kubernetes ConfigMap with:
-     - A WDT model for Work Manager Min and Max Threads Constraints, with the same data source as the Update 1 use case
+     - An updated data source secret with a new URL, password, and maximum pool capacity.
    - A Domain, same as Update 1 or Update 3 use case, plus:
      - `spec.configuration.model.onlineUpdate` set to `enabled: true`